drcscodes/drcs.codes/content/professional-python/slides/intro-professional-python.md

 ## Hello, Python

-Since Kernighan and Ritchie's "The C Programming Language" it's customary for your first program in a new language to be "Hello, world!"
+Since Kernighan and Ritchie's *The C Programming Language* it's customary for your first program in a new language to be "Hello, world!"
+We'll keep that tradition.

 ### Active Review